MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOBuiltInSiteTemplateSettings.md

 ## EXAMPLES

-### Example 1: This example hides the Department template from the site template gallery.
+### Example 1: Hide a template

+This example hides the Department template from the site template gallery.

 ```powershell
 Set-SPOBuiltInSiteTemplateSettings -Identity "73495f08-0140-499b-8927-dd26a546f26a" -IsHidden $true
 ```

-###  Example 2: This example displays the Department template in the site template gallery.
+###  Example 2: Display a template that's been hidden

+This example displays the Department template in the site template gallery.
 Note all site templates are displayed by default, so this is most relevant if a template has been hidden before.

 ```powershell
 Set-SPOBuiltInSiteTemplateSettings -Identity "73495f08-0140-499b-8927-dd26a546f26a" -IsHidden $false
 ```

-### Example 3: This example hides all built-in templates from the site template gallery.
+### Example 3: Hide all templates from Microsoft

+This example hides all built-in templates from the site template gallery.

 ```powershell
 Set-SPOBuiltInSiteTemplateSettings -Identity "00000000-0000-0000-0000-000000000000" -IsHidden $true